JeroenAdam/IoT-aboard/README.md

 - water depth below a certain treshold
 - barometric pressure dropping at an alarming rate

-The remote (=mini router with button) will serve as an interface to acknowledge alarms.
+The remote control (=mini router with button) will serve as an interface to acknowledge alarms.
 A long button press could be used to adjust tresholds.
 There is also a switch which can be set to 3 different positions.

 Beside getting my NMEA sensor data (compass course/wind speed/speed through water) to my [Signal K](https://github.com/SignalK/signalk-server-node) server via USB, I added atmospheric pressure coming from the IMY.
 I also found a [library](https://github.com/mxtommy/SigkSens) to reprogram my ESP8266 unit to send engine temperature data to the Signal K server over wifi and some [instructions](https://slack-files.com/T02ENM6QA-FC5GCJ88H-a74ea73f0f) to add this unit as a (data) provider.